b-fuze/lces/README.md

 ## Getting Started with LCES Core

-In LCES you have two things, a component and it's states.
-A component is just a thing, and it can be anything, a car, box, cat, elephant, anything you want it to be.
-It's states are properties that are linked with listeners and invoke them on every little change.
-Let's start with a cat, then add a sleeping state.
+LCES has two things, a component and it's states.
+A component can be anything, a car, box, cat, elephant, anything you want it to be.
+It's states are properties that are linked with listeners that are invoked on every little change.
+Let's make with a cat component, then add a hungry state:

 ```javascript
 var cat = new lcComponent();